 Peanut Oil Uses

 Peanut oil can be used both for general cooking and for added flavor.
 Peanut oil is also suited for frying as it’s high smoke point.
 Peanut oil smokes at approximately 435 degrees Fahrenheit, which means that it can hold up to the high temperatures required for frying most foods.
 Peanut oil does not absorb flavors from the foods that fried in it.
-So variety of food can be fried in the same batch of oil without cross contamination of flavors.
-Peanut oil has been widely used in large scale food operations where several food types are cooked in a fryer before the oil is replaced.
+So the variety of food can be fried in the same batch of oil without cross contamination of flavors.
+Peanut oil has been widely used in large-scale food operations where several food types are cooked in a fryer before the oil is replaced.